 - A player must select two drivers and two cars within a budget of £70 million.
 Players cannot choose the same driver twice but may choose the same car.
 A player must also select a pit stop strategy.

 - Points are awarded according to the performance of the components of your team at each Grand Prix and your team performance in Reality F1 (see scoring system).

-- You are allowed to make changes to the major components (drivers and cars) of your team on two separate occasions without incurring a points cost.
-Any subsequent changes will result in 50 championship points being deducted on each occasion.
+- You are allowed to make changes to the major components (drivers and cars) of your team on three separate occasions without incurring a points cost.
+Subsequent changes will result in 50 championship points being deducted on each occasion.
+Changes are only counted when the new team has been used in a race.
 Changes to your pit stop strategy are free and are encouraged.
 See points table and refer to 4.

 - Points will be calculated based on the official FIA classifications of

 drivers/teams during the qualifying sessions and the race.

 - If a driver is stripped of his points by the FIA after a race any RF1 team containing that driver will also have that driver's points contribution reduced to zero.

 - If a team is stripped of their points by the FIA after a race any RF1 team containing those cars will also have that team's points contribution reduced to zero.